AkashKK25/pneumonia-xray-detection/README.md

 ## Training Your Own Model

-1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)
+1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) and extract it to he `data` folder.
-2. Open and run `notebooks/pneumonia_classification.ipynb` in Google Colab or locally (GPU recommended)
+2. Open and run `notebooks/pneumonia_classification.ipynb` in Google Colab or locally (GPU recommended).
-3. Download the trained model files from Colab
+3. Download the trained model files from Colab.
-4. Place model files in the `models/` directory
+4. Place model files in the `models/` directory.

 ## Deployment